JetBrains/intellij-sdk-docs/topics/ui/controls/progress_text.md

 Use title case for the cancel action.

 Replace progress text with the loaded data or an [empty state](empty_state.md) when the process has finished.
-Show another progress indicator, e.g. a loader as in the example below, if loading continues after some data has been displayed.
+Show another progress indicator, e.g., a loader as in the example below, if loading continues after some data has been displayed.
 ![](empty_state_text.png){width=708}

 ### Trees